nhatquang-ho/FrontEnd-VueJs-Simple-CV/README.md

 # serve the dist folder with any static server, or deploy to GitHub Pages
 ```

-## Deploy to GitHub Pages
-You can deploy the `dist` folder to GitHub Pages by:
-1. Create a GitHub repo and push the project.
-2. Build: `npm run build`
-3. Follow GitHub Pages settings: choose `gh-pages` branch or use an action to deploy `dist/`.
-(Alternatively use `gh-pages` npm package — not included by default here.)

 ## Language files
 Two JSON files (`src/data/fr.json` and `src/data/en.json`) are provided.
 You can edit them directly to update CV content.
 Using two files is simple and effective for switching text.
 For larger multilingual needs consider a proper i18n library.